Full Time Faculty Members

 Ph.D. degree: University of Virginia, Woodrow Wilson Department of Politics (2009)

-Master’s degree: University of Virginia, Woodrow Wilson Department of Politics (2003)
+M.A. degree: University of Virginia, Woodrow Wilson Department of Politics (2003)

-Undergraduate degree: Marmara University, Department of International Relations (2000)
+B.A. degree: Marmara University, Department of International Relations (2000)

 Barış Çağlar is a faculty member in the Department of Political Science and International Relations at MEF University Istanbul, Turkey.
 He holds a Ph.D. from International Relations, Bilkent University, Ankara, Turkey.
 Despite having being institutionally unaffliated, he conducted part of his dissertation research in Yale University and Harvard University.
 His doctoral dissertation, Changing Alliance and Cooperation Dynamics: Globalization, Nation-State and the Threat, is on inter-state cooperation against transnational terrorism.
 It studies different contours of globalization, violent non-state actor involvement in international politics and their impact on alignment and alliance behaviors of nation-states.